CasualPokePlayer/GSE/CONTRIBUTING.md

 ## Setting up development environment

+> None of this guide currently covers building for Android

 Before starting, fork the repository on GitHub (use the "Fork" button on the top right of the page).

 GSR's source code must be obtained with [git](https://git-scm.com/download).
 This sometimes is included already within your IDE (e.g. XCode).
 It's recommended to use the git CLI for git operations (examples of CLI usage will be in this document), although a git GUI should work fine (examples not provided).